bmolaie/quiz-4-7-corrections/README.md

 ```
 ## quiz 5
 1. The answers to this question were &&, =, and ||.
 I now realize that these are the correct answers as the question is asking for the logical operators.
 This would be these correct answer as these operators deal with boolean logic.
-2. I had gotten 0.63/1 for this question as I marked = as an answer and did not mark != and !== as correct answers.
+2. I had gotten partial credit for this question as I marked = as an answer and did not mark != and !== as correct answers.
 The question is asking for relational operators which makes these answers, in addition to the answers I marked, correct because these are used to compare equality.
 4. The  correct answer to this question was
 ```
 a < b && a < c